Westchester in Los Angeles County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 First Trans-Polar Air Route (approx. 1.8 miles away); Eagle Squadrons (approx. 1.8 miles away); Capt.
 Lou Lenart, USMC (Ret.) (approx. 1.8 miles away); SV-5D Lifting Body (approx. 2.8 miles away); The Lugo Ranch (approx. 3 miles away); Marina Del Rey Small Craft Harbor (approx. 3.1 miles away); The Helmsman (approx. 3.2 miles away); Dockweiler Hang Gliding Center (approx. 3.2 miles away).

 Regarding Flight Path.
 The Flight Path Museum and Learning Center is located three miles south, in the former LAX Imperial Terminal, at 6661 W. Imperial Highway, open Tue-Sat 10-3.

 Credits.
-This page was last revised on January 17, 2019.
-This page originally submitted on January 15, 2019, by Craig Baker of Sylmar, California.
-This page has been viewed 107 times since then and 15 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on January 15, 2019, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on September 25, 2020.
+It was originally submitted on January 15, 2019.
+This page has been viewed 135 times since then and 43 times this year.
+Last updated on September 24, 2020, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3, 4, 5, 6. submitted on January 15, 2019, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.